Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/What Inputs Does TraceBase Take.md

 nomenclature-controlled metadata that subject to curator oversight), is localized in a single Excel document that you build during the submission process.

-TraceBase is designed to match an LCMS sample name to a biological sample.
-In a submission, the sample names and the compounds are extracted and processed from the `peak annotation files`.
-It's not possible to extract all other metadata automatically, thus much of this data entry is manual, but the data is organized around how researchers tend to store this kind of data.
+TraceBase is designed to match an LCMS sample name (carried from the name of the mzXML file to the sample name in a peak annotation file) to a biological sample.

 ### <a name="metadata_recommendations"></a>Recommended Practices for Organizing Data